What Is DARVO? How Abuse Survivors Are Silenced by Deny, Attack, and Reverse Victim Offender

 by | Jan 5, 2026 | Abuse examples, Do I have biblical grounds for divorce?, Gaslighting Examples, Myths, Safe Churches & Friends

-Why You Feel Unheard After a Life-Saving Divorce
+Why You Feel Unheard When You Name Harm

-There’s a well-documented pattern called DARVO, identified by psychologist Jennifer Freyd.
+There is a well-documented psychological pattern that explains this response.
+It’s called DARVO, identified by psychologist Jennifer Freyd.

 DARVO = Deny, Attack, Reverse Victim and Offender

-Once you know the pattern, you start seeing it everywhere—especially in conversations where harm is being named.
+Once you know the pattern, you start seeing it everywhere—especially when someone names harm that makes others uncomfortable.

-Instead of engaging the harm, the response shifts blame onto women’s supposed flaws or vague cultural forces.
+Instead of engaging the harm, the response deflects, minimizes, or reframes it.

 Common deflections sound like: